jtroo/kanata/docs/config.md

 A `defsrc` entry is composed of `(defsrc` followed by key names that are separated by whitespace.

-It should be noted that the `defsrc` entry is treated as a long list; the amount of spaces, tabs, and newlines are not relevant.
+It should be noted that the `defsrc` entry is treated as a long sequence; the amount of spaces, tabs, and newlines are not relevant.
 You may use spaces, tabs, or newlines however you like to format `defsrc` to your liking.